disbergconsultancy/NO-MAS/README.md

    - Add your Microsoft 365, Google, or other calendar accounts
    - Make sure calendars are visible in the Calendar.app

-2. **Launch CalSync**
+2. **Launch No Mas!**
-   - Double-click CalSync.app or launch from Applications
+   - Double-click NoMas.app or launch from Applications
    - Grant calendar access when prompted

 3. **Configure calendars**